 The court may consider that a custodial sentence is appropriate when sentencing a young offender (aged under 21) under the Sentencing Act 1991 (Vic) for a category B serious youth offence.
 When this happens, the court can make a youth justice centre order or a youth residential centre order (under dual track).

 However, if the young offender has previously been convicted of another category A or category B serious youth offence, the court must sentence the young person to adult prison.
-This is unless exceptional circumstances exist.
+This is unless there are exceptional circumstances that justify sentencing the young person to a youth justice centre order instead.

 Further details about category A and B serious youth offences are included in our Guide to Sentencing Schemes in Victoria.